Collective Noun Bear

 • Sleuth: This is arguably the most commonly suggested and arguably accepted collective noun for bears, particularly in literary and informal contexts.
 "Sleuth" evokes the image of bears quietly tracking prey or moving in a coordinated, stealthy manner.
 It's a fitting description for certain bear behaviors, but doesn’t encompass the full range of social interactions.

 • Sloth: While not strictly a collective noun in its traditional usage, "sloth" can be employed poetically or figuratively to describe a group of bears resting or hibernating together.
 This term highlights a particular aspect of bear behavior – their long periods of dormancy.
-However, it doesn't represent bears in all their active states.
+Even so, it doesn't represent bears in all their active states.

 • Congregation: This term, often used for people gathering for religious purposes, could be applied to bears gathered around a food source or a significant natural feature.
 It suggests a large assembly, but lacks the implied collective action or social cohesion that other collective nouns possess.